tahaziauci/notsosecurebank/README.md

   UNIQUE INDEX username_UNIQUE (username ASC) VISIBLE);
 ```

-### Build Project (Run Spring Application)
+### Build Project (Run Spring Application on localhost:8080)
 1. Open code for project in IntelliJ IDEA
 2. Navigate to src > main > resources > application.properties
    1. *Only* change the port number used in spring.datasource.url if a port other than 3306 was used in the above database build.
-   2. Change the username in spring.datasource.username to your username for the database.
+   2. **Change the username in spring.datasource.username to your username for the database.**
-   3. Change the password in spring.datasource.password to your password for the specified username.
+   3. **Change the password in spring.datasource.password to your password for the specified username.**
-3. Run BrokenBankApplication: src > main > java > com.example.Broken.Bank > BrokenBankApplication
+3. Run BrokenBankApplication: src > main > java > com.example.Broken.Bank > BrokenBankApplication**

-### Running the Web App
+### Running the Web App on localhost:3000
 1. In Terminal, navigate to notsosecurebank directory.
 2. Change directory to frontend using the following command:
 ```commandline